iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    Although they represent the same underlying information, each domain has its advantages when it comes to detecting specific signal patterns.

-   For instance, one-time or repititive transient events in the signal (e.g. a mechanical impulse or a bearing failure) are easily identified in the time domain, where their energy is concentrated in a short interval.
+   For instance, one-time or repetitive transient events in the signal (e.g. a mechanical impulse or a bearing failure) are easily identified in the time domain, where their energy is concentrated in a short interval.
 However, in the frequency domain, the same short event merely appear as a slight raise